KindlingProject/kindling/contribute/create_pull_request.md

 To increase the chance of having your pull request accepted, make sure your pull request follows these guidelines:

 - Title and description matches the implementation.
-- Commits within the pull request follow the Commit Message Guidelins
+- Commits within the pull request follow the Commit Message Guidelines
 - The pull request closes one related issue.
 - The pull request contains necessary tests that verify the intended behavior.
 - If your pull request has conflicts, rebase your branch onto the main branch.